 You can routinely ignore knuckleheads who makes a stupid moves in traffic, but a commercial driver cannot afford to ignore a CDL traffic citation.
 You might not have a ready defense when you need to fight a second ticket.

 The second time around, a court might not care that your license inadvertently got left behind when you last changed vehicles — even if you were on your way back to get it.
 A conviction for failure to have a CDL license in your possession after one other “serious traffic offense” means you are off the road for 60 days.

 Never take a chance that the next small town speed trap can put you on the sidelines.
 Even traffic tickets for violations when you are not at work can result in suspension of your commercial license.
 Points can add up, leading to eventual suspensions.
 Your best strategy is to keep your driving record as clean as possible.

 Contact an Oklahoma CDL ticket attorney to find out what you can do to keep your record clean and your wheels on the road.
 When you have been handed an Oklahoma CDL ticket, find out from an experienced Oklahoma traffic ticket attorney what are your options.

 Free Consultation: Oklahoma CDL Ticket Attorney

-In the event you need to go to court to prove your case, the Tulsa CDL attorney at Wirth Law Office has the knowledge, training and experience to stand up for you.
-For a free consultation with a Tulsa CDL ticket attorney, call Wirth Law Office at (918) 879-1681 or send an inquiry using the e-mail form on this page for a prompt response.
+In the event you need to go to court to prove your case, the Tulsa CDL attorney at Wirth Law Office has the knowledge, training, and experience to stand up for you.
+For a free consultation with a Tulsa CDL ticket attorney, call 918-879-1681 or send an inquiry using the e-mail form on this page for a prompt response.